sthsuyash/News-algorithm/README.md

 # Nepali News Algorithms

 This repository contains the API and algorithms for the Nepali News project.
 The project aims to provide a platform for the different news machine learning algorithms that can be used in the Nepali news Portals.
+This also contains a minimal ui for describing the algorithms and a platform to use it, without major news portals having to implement the algorithms themselves.

 ## Getting Started